florating/skincare-routine-helper/README.md

 _[Click here](#the-skincare-routine-helper) to go back to the top._

 ## Next Steps

 - [x] request API keys
-- [x] 10/14: add product to user's cabinet
+- [x] 10/14/21: add product to user's cabinet
-  - [x] 10/14: from product results list
+  - [x] 10/14/21: from product results list
   - [ ] from individual product details page
 - [x] queries, joins, etc.
-- [x] 10/19: display summary of database info on homepage (this takes nearly 1 min to load the page!)
+- [x] 10/19/21: display summary of database info on homepage (this takes nearly 1 min to load the page!)
-  - [x] 10/22: setup CSV reader to display on homepage (now only takes a few seconds!)
+  - [x] 10/22/21: setup CSV reader to display on homepage (now only takes a few seconds!)
-  - [x] 10/22: setup data visualization with D3: horizontal lollipop histogram
+  - [x] 10/22/21: setup data visualization with D3: horizontal lollipop histogram
-    - [x] 10/22: animate graph
+    - [x] 10/22/21: animate graph
       - [ ] fix up the animations start point so the datapoints don't all come from the top left corner (they should come from the x=0 position, at the y-axis)
-    - [x] 10/22: add ability to show two graphs with a button click and JS
+    - [x] 10/22/21: add ability to show two graphs with a button click and JS
     - [ ] add legend to the graph
 - [x] add livesearch capability to old search forms
 - [x] save a user's skincare routine to the db
-  - [x] 10/24: update data model diagram
+  - [x] 10/24/21: update data model diagram
   - [x] implement data model changes to ORM classes
   - [x] re-seed the database
-- [x] 10/20: setup imports from nested directories
+- [x] 10/20/21: setup imports from nested directories
   - [ ] test that nothing broke
 - [ ] add hazard info to the ingredients within the ingredients table
-  - [x] 10/24: review the CSCP product database
+  - [x] 10/24/21: review the CSCP product database
     - [ ] add to db
   - [x] review the IARC monographs of carcinogenic agents
     - last updated on 27 September 2021 (yay!)
     - [ ] add to db
-- [x] 1103: finish scraping image URLs for a basic skincare routine
+- [x] 11/03/21: finish scraping image URLs for a basic skincare routine
   - [ ] add more sunscreens
   - [ ] add extra products
   - [ ] upload to Cloudinary + save links to db

 #### Known Bugs

-*These are known bugs in the project that will be tackled soon!*
+_These are known bugs in the project that will be tackled soon!_

 **High priority:**

 - unauthorized users are redirected to the GET request of the `login` view function on `server.py`
   - [ ] setup `@login_manager.unauthorized_handler` per [this resource](https://stackoverflow.com/questions/36269485/how-do-i-pass-through-the-next-url-with-flask-and-flask-login)
-  - [x] 10/27: or temporarily route to the homepage
+  - [x] 10/27/21: or temporarily route to the homepage

 **General:**